codedemonuk/codedemonuk.github.io/_posts/blog/2016/2016-06-05-reconnect-margiebot-to-slack.markdown

 MargieBot emits a `ConnectionStatusChanged` event when the bot connects or disconnects from Slack.  it also exposes a public property called `IsConnected`.

-We can write up an event handler to the `ConnectionStatusChanged` event like so:
+We can wire up an event handler to the `ConnectionStatusChanged` event like so:

 {% highlight csharp %}